MikeBishop/quic-external-data/draft-bishop-quic-external-data.md

 --- abstract

-In certain applications, it is useful to be able to process data as it arrives out of order in an HTTP message.
+In certain applications, it is useful to be able to process data as it arrives out of order in an HTTP message or to generate message body incrementally in small chunks.
 This document describes an HTTP/3 extension that facilitates partial generation and out-of-order consumption of HTTP/3 message bodies.

 --- middle